mParticle/docs/src/pages/developers/sdk/flutter/usage/index.md

 mpInstance?.logEvent(event);
 ```

 By default, all events upload to the mParticle server unless explicitly set not to.
-This is also available on Commerce Events when calling `logCommerceEvent`.
-Support for `logScreenEvent` will be coming in the future.
+This is also available on Commerce Events when calling `logCommerceEvent`.  mParticle expects to support `logScreenEvent` in [a future release](/guides/platform-guide/introduction#forward-looking-statements).

 To log screen events, import mParticle `ScreenEvent`: